sakhawathossensadi/candidate-web/README.md

 go to src->axios folder axiosService.js file and set client_secret value from the database 'oauth_clients' table second row secret column value

+For run the project the command

+    yarn start

 Run command for build the project

     yarn build